-A unique facet of the AAST program is its commitment to scholarship on and service to Alabama African American communities, particularly the concerns of African-descended communities from Holt and the west side of Tuscaloosa to the Black Belt areas of Marion, Uniontown, Greensboro, Tuskegee, Selma, and Gee's Bend.
-The program places emphasis on developing students' understanding of interdisciplinary research and its centrality in African American Studies.
+A unique facet of the program is its commitment to scholarship on the continued development of Alabama as a society of interdependent individuals and institutional processes.
+This includes research on the African-descended communities from Holt and the west side of Tuscaloosa to the Black Belt areas of Marion, Uniontown, Greensboro, Tuskegee, Selma, and Gee's Bend, and courses that improve our understanding of the social and institutional relationships of all members of the society.
+The program places emphasis on developing students' understanding of the role of scientific research in providing the norms, standards, and methods for improving societal institutions.

 Office: 104 Presidents Hall